How Extended Hiring Process Helps Avoid Failed Expectations

 “Technical test is to show how you approach problems.
 Don’t refactor too much and be aware that you’ll have to back up your solutions.
 Treat it as a live code – as if you were doing a new feature or maintenance.”

 If these ideas made you even a bit curious, we have good news for you!
-There are a few exciting positions on this particular project to look into: Senior Backend .NET Engineer, QA Automation Engineer, Manual QA Engineer.
+There is an exciting position on this particular project to look into: Backend .NET Engineer.
 Check our career page or contact our Talent Manager at email@example.com to learn more about the process and how to start.